DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * **Relationships:** They correspond to foreign key constraints in relational databases.
 Power platform uses partially a special terminology.
 An example are lookup columns that boil down to a relationship under the hood.
 * **Choices:** You can think of them as an enum or a table with key value pairs.
 Relational databases don't provide something like that out of the box.
 You can limit a column to these values by associating the column with the choice as part of the column definition.
 Choices can't have an empty/null value.
 * **Null values** Field values are stored as null when sending blank() or "".
 These blank values can be checked with IsBlank() in Power Apps and null in Power Automate Flows.
 Checking if a collection value is empty is done with IsEmpty() in Power Apps and empty in Power Automate Flows.
+* **Owners** Each entry/row of a table is being owned by a user or team upon creation and is in relation to his business unit.

 ## Model-driven-Apps